conan-io/docs/devtools/build_requires.rst

 Properties of tool requirements
 --------------------------------

-The behavior of ``tool_requires`` is the same irrespective if they are defined in the profile or if defined in the package recipe.
+The behavior of ``tool_requires`` is the same irrespective of whether they are defined in the profile or in the package recipe.

-- They will only be retrieved and installed if some package that has to be built from sources and matches the declared pattern.
+- They will only be retrieved and installed if there is some package that has to be built from sources and matches the declared pattern.
   Otherwise, they will not even be checked for existence.
 - Options and environment variables declared in the profile as well as in the command line will affect the tool requirements for packages.
   In that way, you can define, for example, for the ``cmake/3.16.3`` package which CMake version will be installed.
 - Tool requirements will be activated for matching packages, see the section above about :ref:`tool requires context <build_requires_context>`